sax1johno/ghiraldi-framework/README.md

 Perhaps I should start with what Ghiraldi ISN'T.
 * Ghiraldi is NOT a rails clone.
 It is a combination of the best parts of Django, RAILS, javascript, grails, and others.
 * Ghrialdi is NOT a rapid application development platform, although apps can be developed very quickly using Ghiraldi.
 The focus of Ghiraldi is writing modular, component-based, large web applications using Node.js.
 * Ghiraldi is NOT just another MVC framework.
-While applications are build using an MVC architecture, Ghrialdi is more interested in building reusable component blocks (called plugins).
-Specifically, any application can become a plugin by naming it correctly and putting in the "plugins" directory of your application.
+While applications are build using an MVC architecture, Ghrialdi is more interested in development using modular components and re-usable apps (called plugins).

 __So, what IS Ghiraldi?__
 Ghiraldi is a modular framework for developing big web apps in node.js.
 With that goal in mind, Ghiraldi was designed to encourage creating small, testable modules and connecting